Trump Is Getting Away With These Dangerous Actions Right Under Our Noses

 WASHINGTON, DC – AUGUST 22: U.S. President Donald Trump speaks in the Oval Office while Andrew Giuliani (L-R), Richard Grenell, Vice President JD Vance, FIFA President Gianni Infantino (3rd R), Homeland Security Director Kristi Noem, and senior advisor to the White House’s World Cup Task Force Carlos Cordeiro look on August 22, 2025 in Washington, DC.
 Trump announced the FIFA World Cup 2026 draw will take place at The Kennedy Center.
 (Photo by Chip Somodevilla/Getty Images)

 In his first term, President Trump banned certain press organizations from the White House under his discretion, but in his second term, Trump has been even more unapologetic about it.
 Back in July, Trump banned the Wall Street Journal.
-This came after he banned the Associated Press for their refusal to honor his renaming of the Gulf of Mexico.
-A limit on which journalists in the White House means a limit on which information gets to the American people.
+This came after he banned the Associated Press for its refusal to recognize his renaming of the Gulf of Mexico.
+A limit on journalists’ access to the White House means a limit on the information that reaches the American people.

 Trump Targeting Black Women